JacksonIsaac/udacity-behavioral-cloning/writeup_behavioral.md

 #### 1. An appropriate model architecture has been employed

+The model I have used for training is inspired from [Nvidia's blog](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) and architecture discussed in Lecture 15.
+Even More Powerful Networks.

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of 5 convolutional layers with 5x5 and 3x3 filter sizes and depths upto 64.
+It is then Flatten into 1D and 7 Dense layers are applied to get the steering angle output.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+Before passing the image to the convolutional layer, it is first normalized and then cropped to get the region of interest.

+The convolutional layers use RELU as activation function to introduce non-linearity.
+There is no dropout used, same as the one used by nvidia.
+The model works really well and the car is able to stay on track for the complete lap.

+The video can be found [here](./nvidia_run2.mp4)

 #### 2. Attempts to reduce overfitting in the model